bransonf/fullstackR/README.md

 [companies are using R](https://github.com/ThinkR-open/companies-using-r), the R stack is among the least popular for full stack development.
 However, if you work in an environment where R is common (academia for example) and want to explore building applications, the R stack may be for you.
 It is also worth mentioning at this point that while you can build almost everything without leaving native R, you probably should not.
 R is incredibly capable with interfacing a variety of other languages (see Chapter 11) and doing so will greatly expand the capabilites of your application.
 Using SQL or other databases, for example, offers a more manageable and much quicker interface to large quantities of data.

 ## Chapter 1
+The most common method available for creating web applications using R is Shiny.
+Shiny has come a long way since its inception, and many popular web libraries are being ported to Shiny.
+To get started with Shiny, it's recommended that you have an up-to-date installation of [RStudio](https://rstudio.com/products/rstudio/#rstudio-desktop).
+Using RStudio will allow you to quickly preview your application and poses many other benefits of using an integrated development environment.

+R Shiny apps are made of two parts; a user interface and a server.
+Although it is possible to put these in a single `app.R` file, I strongly reccomend that you do not.
+As you will find, larger and more complex projects benefit the most from clear code separation.
+Instead you should use a seperate `ui.R` and `server.R` file.
+Naming is important, as Shiny will always assume your ui and server to have these exact names.

+The `ui.R` file contains instructions for how to generate a webpage.
+This is practically no different than writing HTML if you're familiar.

+The `server.R` file contains instructions for making calculations or computations based on user input.
+Typically, user input will trigger an action on the server side, and often return something back to the user.

+You may think of the ui as the 'front-end' and the server as the 'back-end'.
+As such, it is generally best practice to do heavy computations on the server side.
+Your users, known as 'clients' may visit your website or use your application on any device.
+The server, however, you have control over how powerful it is.

 ## Chapter 2
 `awesome-rshiny`